siteorigin/docs/widgets-bundle/form-building/form-fields.md

 ---

 ### tabs
-The tabs field integrates with the section form.
+The tabs field integrates with the section field.
 By itself, this field doesn't function and must be paired with a section field as each tab corresponds to an assigned section.
 On mobile devices, the tabs will disappear in favor of the original sections.

-This field requires Widgets Bundle version 1.xx.x or higher.
+This field requires Widgets Bundle version 1.50.1 or higher.
 If the user is using a version prior to that release, the sections will output as normal.

 #### Options
 - tabs: `array` This associative array contains the section id and label of the section to display as a tab.
 The section label doesn't have to be the same as the section.